 “It has even led to one of our advisers remarking that we should set up shop in the airport,” said Dinich.
 "It's remarkable how many individuals fear something like a flight, yet fail to worry about much more likely events.”

 It's far more common for someone to develop, say Alzheimer’s disease, or need long-term care than to die in a tragic plane crash, so people need to plan for these types of events.
-As an estate plan includes health directives and assigns power of attorney.
+An estate plan includes health directives and assigns power of attorney.

 Back to fears creeping up right before flying: While you should pick beneficiaries and agents for worst-case scenarios, it’s also not likely a plane will go down, killing your entire immediate family, said Quentara E. Costa, a certified financial planner at Pow Wow, LLC.
 People may also find themselves in a state of analysis paralysis picking a charity or next-tier beneficiaries if their immediate family dies in, say, a fire.